 Along with doing a

-physical exam and asking about your health, your doctor may order lung function
+physical exam and asking about your child's symptoms, your doctor may order

-You will need routine checkups with your doctor to keep
+Your child needs routine checkups so your doctor can keep

-track of your asthma and decide on treatment.
+track of the asthma and decide on treatment.

 There are two parts to treating

-asthma, which are outlined in your asthma action plan.
-The goals are to:
+asthma, and they are outlined in the asthma action plan.
+The goals are

-than usual, talk to your doctor.
-This may be a sign that your asthma is not
+If your child needs to use quick-relief medicine on more than 2 days a week, talk to your doctor.
+This is a sign that your child's asthma